namazso/linux_injector/README.md

 **module**

 Module to inject, will be `dlopen`ed in the remote process.
-Should probably be a full path, because the remote LD_PATH is used otherwise for resolution.
+Should probably be a full path, because the remote LD_LIBRARY_PATH is used otherwise for resolution.

 ## Modification